What is the response of the LGBTQ+ community to the scandalous statements made by the Minister of Justice?

 That Montenegro, a trans male activist

-Agustina Ponce, transvestite activist, Equal World Association
+Agustina Ponce, trans activist, Equal World Association

-We are Present
+We are present

-We are committed to a type of journalism that delves deeply into the realm of the world and offers in-depth research, combined with new technologies and narrative formats.
+We are committed to journalism that delves into the territories and conducts thorough investigations, combined with new technologies and narrative formats.
 We want the protagonists, their stories, and their struggles to be present.

 SUPPORT US